 Kanda Myojin Shrine, Tokyo

-Kanda was (and remains) a key central district of Edo (present-day Tokyo), and Kanda Matsuri is known as one of Tokyo’s big three festivals.
+Kanda was a key central district of Edo (and remains so in present-day Tokyo), and Kanda Matsuri is known as one of Tokyo’s big three festivals.

 This shinto festival began as a celebration of Tokugawa Ieyasu’s victory at the battle of Sekigahara, and continued as a show of wealth for the new Edo period shogunate.